MicrosoftDocs/memdocs/autopilot/includes/deregister-autopilot-device.md

 ### Deregister from Autopilot using Microsoft 365 admin center

-The device can be deregistered from Autopilot in Microsoft 365 admin center if using Microsoft 365 admin center instead of Intune.
+The device can be deregistered from Autopilot in [Microsoft 365 admin center](https://admin.microsoft.com/) if using the Microsoft 365 admin center instead of Intune.
 To deregister an Autopilot device from the Microsoft 365 admin center:

-1. Sign into to the [Microsoft 365 admin center](https://admin.microsoft.com/)
+1. Sign into to the [Microsoft 365 admin center](https://admin.microsoft.com/).
 1. Navigate to **Devices** > **Autopilot**.
 1. Select the device to be deregistered and then select **Delete device**.